jesus-vc/eisenhower-app/self-notes/lessons.md

    For example: in a testing environment, where you connect to a pool before all the features/tests and disconnect after the tests are run, you call pool.end at the end on all dynamically created pools."

    Source: https://stackoverflow.com/questions/68901534/when-should-i-use-pool-end

+8. Query versus route parameters:

+- If i want to get details of a resource, use route parameter
+- If i want to search for a keywork in resource or 2+ filters, use query param.